tarantool/doc/doc/reference/reference_lua/fiber_ipc.rst

     .. method:: put(message[, timeout])

         Send a message using a channel.
-If the channel is full, ``channel:put()`` blocks until there is a free slot in the channel.
+If the channel is full, ``channel:put()`` waits until there is a free slot in the channel.

-        :param lua_object message: string
+        :param lua-value message: what will be sent, usually a string or number or table
-        :param timeout: number
+        :param number timeout: maximum number of seconds to wait for a slot to become free
-        :return: If timeout is provided, and there is no free slot in the channel for the duration of the timeout, ``channel:put()`` returns false.
-Otherwise it returns true.
+        :return: If timeout is specified, and there is no free slot in the channel for the duration of the timeout, then the return value is ``false``.
+If the channel is closed, then the return value is ``false``.
+                 Otherwise, the return value is ``true``, indicating success.
         :rtype:  boolean

     .. method:: close()

         Close the channel.
-All waiters in the channel will be woken up.
-All following ``channel:put()`` or ``channel:get()`` operations will return an error (``nil``).
+All waiters in the channel will stop waiting.
+All following ``channel:get()`` operations will return ``nil``, and all following ``channel:put()`` operations will return ``false``.

     .. method:: get([timeout])

-        Fetch a message from a channel.
-If the channel is empty, ``channel:get()`` blocks until there is a message.
+        Fetch and remove a message from a channel.
+If the channel is empty, ``channel:get()`` waits for a message.

-        :param timeout: number
+        :param number timeout: maximum number of seconds to wait for a message
-        :return: the message placed on the channel by ``channel:put()``.
-If timeout is provided, and there is no message in the channel for the duration of the timeout, ``channel:get()`` returns nil.
+        :return: If timeout is specified, and there is no message in the channel for the duration of the timeout, then the return value is ``nil``.
+If the channel is closed, then the return value is ``nil``.
+Otherwise, the return value is the message placed on the channel by ``channel:put()``.
-        :rtype:  string
+        :rtype:  usually string or number or table, as determined by ``channel:put``

     .. method:: is_empty()

-        Check whether the specified channel is empty (has no messages).
+        Check whether the channel is empty (has no messages).

-        :return: true if the specified channel is empty
+        :return: ``true`` if the channel is empty.
+Otherwise ``false``.
         :rtype:  boolean

     .. method:: count()

-        Find out how many messages are on the channel.
-The answer is 0 if the channel is empty.
+        Find out how many messages are in the channel.

         :return: the number of messages.
         :rtype:  number

     .. method:: is_full()

-        Check whether the specified channel is full.
+        Check whether the channel is full.

-        :return: true if the specified channel is full (has no room for a new message).
+        :return: ``true`` if the channel is full (the number of messages in the channel equals the number of slots so there is no room for a new message).
+Otherwise ``false``.
         :rtype:  boolean

     .. method:: has_readers()

-        Check whether the specified channel is empty and has readers waiting for a message (because they have issued ``channel:get()`` and then blocked).
+        Check whether readers are waiting for a message because they have issued ``channel:get()`` and the channel is empty.

-        :return: true if blocked users are waiting.
-Otherwise false.
+        :return: ``true`` if readers are waiting.
+Otherwise ``false``.
         :rtype:  boolean

     .. method:: has_writers()

-        Check whether the specified channel is full and has writers waiting (because they have issued ``channel:put()`` and then blocked due to lack of room).
+        Check whether writers are waiting
+        because they have issued ``channel:put()`` and the channel is full.

-        :return: true if blocked users are waiting.
-Otherwise false.
+        :return: ``true`` if writers are waiting.
+Otherwise ``false``.
         :rtype:  boolean

     .. method:: is_closed()

-        :return: true if the specified channel is already closed.
-Otherwise false.
+        :return: ``true`` if the channel is already closed.
+Otherwise ``false``.
         :rtype:  boolean

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~